Administration and Management Team

 Rodney Baker has been in local government for 21 years, the first five years with the City of Belmont where he learned how to run backhoes, tractors, and received his Class B CDL license.
 He came to work for the Town of Cramerton on December 16, 1996 where he worked under Bill Eckard until he retired in 1999.
 That is when he was put in a Supervisor role and still works hard today to live up to this great obligation.

 He was born May 13, 1968 at Gaston Memorial Hospital and was raised in Belmont by his mother, Carol Baker, from Lancaster, SC and late step-father, Gary Cason, from Belmont NC.
-He has three brothers, Timmy, Kenny, and David and 1 sister, Elaine.
+He has three brothers, Timmy, Kenny, and David and one sister, Elaine.

 His hobbies are shooting pool, golf, fishing, watching sports, and going to flea markets.
 He is a member of the Belmont Moose Lodge, Sons of the American Legion and Super Raiders Club where he works hard to support our local communities and charities.